dmbdesignpdx/code-assessment-web/README.md

 Writing comments helps me get acquainted and orient myself with an unknown project.
 Components are pretty self-explanatory, but I'll add some comments for the actions and reducers.

 I'm a really big proponent of semantic markup, so I can swap out some `div`s and remove some that are unnecessary &mdash; give a little meaning to these elements, but keep it pretty basic.
 I'll probably make a few more changes when I get to building out the layout based on the design.

+I'd like to tackle the cart features before implementing the desgin.
+To me, it makes sense to get things working first.
+Which means, I need to set up those buttons!

+Once the features and design have been completed, I'll swap out the mock API for the online product endpoint.